CCS PARENT Dashboard

 Students:

-• To receive a student parking pass, junior and senior students must complete the following:
+• To receive a student parking pass, junior and senior students and sophomores born in 2008 must complete the following:

 • The student parking permit fee of $10 will be billed through the Family FACTS incidentals account.